 Lawn Watering Infoline - September 12

 Welcome to the lawn watering infoline.
-Based on current weather conditions, your lawn needs about one and three quarters inches of water this week.
+Based on current weather conditions, your lawn needs approximately one and a half inches of water this week.
 Sunshine and highs in the 90s are forecasted followed by a chance of rain in the upcoming days, so please keep this in mind when adjusting your watering times.

 Different sprinklers apply water at different rates, but as an approximate guideline, you would need to run standard spray sprinklers a total of about 50 minutes for the week.
 Rotating sprinklers tend to apply water much more slowly, so would need to run around 120 minutes over the course of the week to apply this same amount of water.
 If you have multiple stream rotors, you may need to run them longer.

 To determine how long to run sprinklers each watering day, divide the total minutes we’ve given by the number of days you will be sprinkling this week.
 For example, if you water 3 days per week, you would run spray sprinklers for 17 minutes to apply the needed amount of water.
 Rotating sprinklers would need to run 40 minutes on each watering day.

 Additionally, instead of applying all the water in one cycle, consider breaking it up into three shorter cycles separated by an hour or so.
 That would mean running spray sprinklers 6 minutes each cycle and rotating sprinklers for 13 minutes.
 This will help the water absorb into our tight heavy clay soils.